 Near the top of the mountain, we walked into a perfect view of Fushimi Inari’s torii gates.
 We turned a corner, and there it was waiting for us, with no tourists or anything.
 A long tunnel of vermillion was being illuminated by a perfectly angled sun, turning every gate a different shade of bright orange, … More Fushimi Inari, the unmissable torii gate walkways

+I want to start by talking about how absolutely amazing the African bottle recycling system is.
 My bottle of Fanta was noticeably worn down and re-used many many times.
 The label was faded and the glass had been ground down in certain places, by a million tiny scratches, a result of grinding against other bottles being shipped … More Finding hidden mountains in Malawi

 The more we drove long distances through Africa, the more we realised that the journey is not about the destination, but the road you take.
 As we approached Dar Es Salaam from the west, somewhere in the Tanzanian heartland between Mbeya and Mikumi, we found the most spectacular mountain pass.

-Surrounded by Montreal’s downtown city blocks is Mont-Royal, the mountain which gives the city it’s name.
-It’s called a mountain, but it’s more of a large hill or public park, and reaching the top isn’t really hard work.
-Nevertheless, from many of the main streets below it rises into view, and it’s humbling presence reminds you that Montreal is quite small, and that the natural world is right on the doorstep.
+Surrounded by Montreal’s downtown city blocks is Mont-Royal, the mountain which gives the city its name.
+It’s an easy hike, and reaching the top is quite easy.
+Its humbling presence reminds you that Montreal is quite small, and that the natural world is right on the doorstep.
 Winter boots.
 Check.
+Let’s go!

 The sun set on just our second night in Costa Rica.
 The air was cool and peaceful, but something dramatic was happening to the treeline.
 A fiery crimson sunset had set the sky ablaze, darkening the surrounding clouds and turning them to plumes of purple smoke.